ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_mncnh_portfolio/concept_model.rst

 * Confirm ultrasound rates matches inputs for all scenarios
 * Confirm gestational age estimate and real gestational age have the correct margin of error based on ultrasound type
 * Confirm that rate of identifying low birthweight is correct based on ultrasound type
+* Confirm that all pregnant simulants fall within WHO definition of WRA (15-49yrs)

 **Component 2**: The Intrapartum Model